conanite/nydp/README.md

 (def fun (a b . others) ...)
 ```

-In this example, `'others` is either nil, or a list containing the third and subsequent arguments to the call to `'fun`.
+In this example, `others` is either nil, or a list containing the third and subsequent arguments to the call to `fun`.
 For many examples of this kind of invocation, see [invocation-tests](lib/lisp/tests/invocation-tests.nydp) in the `tests` directory.